shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 To resolve this error, you need to change the storage type of some input/output function parameters from calldata to memory.
 Read [this](https://medium.com/coinmonks/stack-too-deep-error-in-solidity-608d1bd6a1ea) article to know more.

-1. **To** **Polygon (Mumbai) Testnet**
+## **To** **Polygon (Mumbai) Testnet**

-To deploy smart contracts in the Polygon Mumbai network we will use the services of [Alchemy](https://www.alchemy.com/) platform.
+To deploy smart contracts in the Polygon Mumbai network we will use the services of the [Alchemy](https://www.alchemy.com/) platform.
 In Alchemy login using your Google account, click on create a new app on dashboard, while creating choose environment as development, chain as polygon, and network as Polygon Mumbai.
 Now we are going to configure our *truffle.config.js*

 While deploying to an actual network instead of the development network, we need to connect to our metamask account (using HDWalletProvider) to pay for the gas fees for deploying the contract.